-In the new EG theory, countries possessing innovation, technology, and capital will have a high competitive edge and ultimately will achieve higher EG. Based on a survey conducted by World Bank in 1999, 2002 and 2004, this prerequisite can be achieved if the government stipulates policy that supports SMEs development.
-This is based on the argument that: First, SMEs are capable of improving competency and entrepreneurship leading to a wide range of economic efficiency, innovation, and aggregate productivity growth.
+In the new EG theory, countries possessing innovation, technology, and ca 22 will have a high competitive edge and ultimately will achieve higher EG. Based on a survey conducted by World Bank in 1999, 2002 and 2004, this prerequisite can be achieved if the government stipulates policy that supports SMEs development.
+This is based on the argument that: First, SMEs are capab 19 f improving competency and entrepreneurship leading to a wide range of economic efficiency, innovation, and aggregate productivity growth.
 Second, SMEs are more productive than large-scale businesses.
-Third, SMEs absorb a greater amount of workforce (Beck et al., 2000).
-Despite their limitations, SMEs are more resilient against economic crisis as SMEs have the flexibility and capability to face rapid change.
+Third, SMEs are more resilient against economic crisis as SMEs have the flexibility and capability to face rapid change.
 Taking into account SMEs significant role in eradicating poverty and elevating EG, policy or decision makers should give pay more attention to consolidating formal financial market to eliminate financial obstacles faced by SMEs by simplifying loan procedures, enforcing law to protect SMEs financial rights and reducing cost or rate of interest for SMEs (Ali, 2013).